Understanding Home Warranties in Real Estate Transactions

 Buyers who purchase their own home warranties gain significant advantages.
 While this adds to your closing costs, you control exactly what's covered and can choose a provider with the best reputation and service fees in your area.

-In 2026, annual costs for buyer-purchased warranties typically range from $350 to $900, with monthly plans averaging around $73 per month nationally (ranging from about $28 to $191 depending on coverage level and home size).
-Service fees generally fall between $75 and $125 per claim.
+In 2026, annual costs for buyer-purchased warranties typically range from $350 to $900, with the average home warranty running about $67 per month based on recent quotes.
+NerdWallet's 2026 analysis puts the national average slightly higher at $73 per month, with a full range spanning $28 to $191 depending on coverage level and home size.
 Buyers often opt for their own coverage when:

 Real Estate Agent as Gift

 In some markets, real estate agents purchase home warranties as a closing gift for their clients.
-This generous gesture typically costs the agent $400 to $700 and provides buyers with a full year of protection.
-Learn more about how agents use warranty programs to:
+This gesture typically costs the agent $400 to $700 and provides buyers with a full year of protection.
+Learn more about how agent warranty programs help agents:

 Benefits of Home Warranties for Home Buyers